MunibH/uninstructedMovements_v2/subspaceID/README.md

 @ 2023 Munib Hasnain   munibh@bu.edu | Jackie Birnbaum   jackieb1@bu.edu

-## VERSION HISTORY (will go here)

 ## HOW TO GET STARTED

+### Instructions for MATLAB code

-See `main.m`
+See `example.m`

-1) Single trial neural firing rates should be formatted as `(number of time bins, number of trials, number of neurons)`

-2) You need an binary annotation of when the animal is moving (`1`) or stationary (`0`).
-This matrix will be of time `(number of time bins, number of trials)`

-3) The optimization depends on the manopt toolbox.
+1) The optimization depends on the manopt toolbox.
 This github repo contains the latest version as of July 19, 2023.
 Manopt can be downloaded [here](https://www.manopt.org/).

+2) Single trial neural firing rates should be formatted as `(number of time bins, number of trials, number of neurons)`

+3) You need an binary annotation of when the animal is moving (`1`) or stationary (`0`).
+This matrix will be of time `(number of time bins, number of trials)`

+4) That's all you need!
+Now you can run the the example script (`example.m`)

+5) You can run through `example.m` using the data from an example session in `exampleData.mat`

+### Instructions for Python code

+See `example.ipynb`

+1) You need to install [Pymanopt](https://pymanopt.org/docs/stable/quickstart.html).
+Pymanopt is compatible with Python 3.6+, and depends on NumPy and SciPy
+    - other dependencies in 'maexamplein.ipynb' are `jupyter`,`matplotlib`

+2) Single trial neural firing rates should be formatted as `(number of time bins, number of trials, number of neurons)`

+3) You need an binary annotation of when the animal is moving (`1`) or stationary (`0`).
+This matrix will be of time `(number of time bins, number of trials)`

-3) That's all you need!
-Now you can run the the example script (`main.m`)
+4) That's all you need!
+Now you can run the the example script (`example.ipynb`)

-4) You can run through `main.m` using the data from an example session in `exampleData.mat`
+5) You can run through `example.ipynb` using the data from an example session in `exampleData.mat`

+## VERSION HISTORY